-p_T , but depends fairly strongly on rapidity.
-The rapidity dependence has a bell shape with a maximum of 13% efficiency at $y \approx 0.1$.
+The event reconstruction efficiency depends only weakly on the pair mass and pair $p_T$ , but depends fairly strongly on rapidity.
+The rapidity dependence has a bell shape with a maximum of 13% efficiency at $y \approx 0.1$ .
 It is slightly asymmetric because of inefficiencies in one of the TPC East (rapidity < 0) sectors.
 One uncertainty in the reconstruction efficiency stems from uncertainties in the actual ('as-built') positions of the TOF slats, which may not be completely accurately reflected in the simulations.
-While this uncertainty may affect the measured $d\sigma/dy$, particularly at large rapidity, it does not significantly affect the pair p_T or mass acceptance uncertainties.
+While this uncertainty may affect the measured $d\sigma/dy$ , particularly at large rapidity, it does not significantly affect the pair $p_T$ or mass acceptance uncertainties.

-This analysis considers two classes of nuclear breakup: single neutrons (1n), associated with Giant Dipole Resonances, or more than one neutron (Xn), from a broad range of photonuclear interactions.
-Figure 3 shows the ADC distribution from the West ZDC for events that satisfy a cut which selects events with a single neutron in the East ZDC and a photoproduced ρ^0 with |y| < 1 and $p_T < 100$ MeV/c.
-Table 1 shows the cross-sections for coherent ρ^0 photoproduction accompanied by different numbers of neutrons.
+This analysis considers two classes of nuclear breakup: single neutrons (1n), associated with Giant Dipole Resonances, or more than one neutron (Xn), from a broad range of photonuclear interactions, including, as previously noted, multi-photon interactions.
+Figure 3 shows the ADC distribution from the West ZDC for events that satisfy a cut which selects events with a single neutron in the East ZDC and a photoproduced $\rho^0$ with |y| < 1 and $p_T < 100 \text{ MeV/c}$ .
+Table I shows the cross-sections for coherent $\rho^0$ photoproduction accompanied by different numbers of neutrons.
 There is some non-linearity in the system.
 The cross sections are determined by applying a window to one ZDC spectrum and fitting the neutron spectrum in the other, and then reversing the procedure.
 The fits included events with one, two, three, or four neutrons in each ZDC.
 The one and two neutron peaks are very clear, but the higher peaks are less obvious.
 The two results are averaged, and the difference is used as an estimate of the systematic error.
-Statistical errors are < 1% and are not listed.
-Systematic errors arising from the event-selection cuts were added in quadrature to the
+Statistical errors

-Figure 3: The shower energy in the West ZDC from neutrons produced by mutual dissociation is shown as a distribution of ADC channels.
+FIG. 3: The shower energy in the West ZDC from neutrons produced by mutual dissociation is shown as a distribution of ADC channels.
 These events have a single neutron detected on the East ZDC.
-The peaks corresponding to 1 to 4 neutrons are fitted with Gaussian distributions with standard deviations that grow as $n\sigma$ with n the number of neutrons and σ the standard deviation of the one neutron Gaussian.
+The peaks corresponding to 1 to 4 neutrons are fitted with Gaussian distributions with standard deviations that grow as $n\sigma$ with n the number of neutrons and $\sigma$ the standard deviation of the one neutron Gaussian.
 The red curve is the sum of all Gaussians which are also displayed individually.